As we study books, courses, and research for ourselves and for TPM’s article and courses, we also share what we learn as summaries and reviews.

 Trying to do so means being a poor leader.

-But that’s not to say you can’t improve on your leadership skills, of course.
+But that’s not to say you can’t improve your leadership skills, of course.

 Leadership is one of those key skills in life where people think “it’s either you have it or you don’t” or, equally bad “it’s one of those things you can only improve by doing it”.

-And just like that, hundred of thousands of bad leaders across the world keep being bad leaders.
+And just like that, hundreds of thousands of bad leaders across the world keep being bad leaders.

 These books will take care of the later: